 "Good story ideas seem to come quite literally from nowhere, sailing at you right out of the empty sky: two previously unrelated ideas come together and make something new under the sun.
 Your job isn’t to find these ideas but to recognise them when they show up." - Stephen King

-In today’s world, where novels are turned into movies and television shows, where poets collaborate with pop stars, and where a Tweet can spark a national debate or a revolution even, the role of the writer isn’t limited by genre or geography anymore.
+In today’s world, where novels are turned into movies and television shows, where poets collaborate with pop stars, and where a Tweet can spark a national debate or a revolution even, the role of the writer is not limited by genre or geography anymore.
 Neither is the writer’s job restricted to isolation and introspection.
-Rather, writers are engaging with their communities, the arts, historical archives, interdisciplinary fields, and creative industries in novel ways each day, breaking boundaries, and creating new ways of presenting unheard of stories.
-Writers play with what is available—to show us what is possible.
+Rather, writers are engaging with their communities, the arts, historical archives, interdisciplinary fields, and creative industries in novel ways each day - breaking boundaries and creating new ways of presenting unheard of stories.
+Writers play with what is available, to show us what is possible.
 They present to us new ways of knowing, seeing, and being.
 That, in itself, is a great privilege.
-Being a writer is certainly one of the best jobs in the world.
+Being a writer is certainly a much sought after job.

 The curriculum comprises of different ways of learning as follows: